AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 ## Best Practices {#best-practices}

-The main goal of all optimizations is to reduce the initial result set.
+The main goal of all optimization recommendations is to reduce the initial result set.
 The best practices listed here provide ways to do so.
 They can (and should) be combined.

 ### Filter on top-level properties only {#filter-top-level-properties-only}